 a gallery of photographs from my travels

-My name is Allen, and I'm the chef at Travelers Thali House.
-I love India, and I love Indian food!
-I have been to India many times, and when I'm there I like to try the specialties of the different regions.
-I visit popular restaurants and try to eat what the locals eat.
-And sometimes, when I am not too distracted, I take pictures of what I find.
+I'm the chef at Travelers Thali House, and I love India and Indian food!
+When I'm there I like to try the specialties of all the different regions.
+I eat what the locals eat, and sometimes, when I am not too distracted, I take pictures along the way.

 Just hover the cursor over the picture for more information, or click to enlarge.